jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 - devops
 ---

-If you run the following command, you should see the health of your Kubernetes control plane:
+Do you ever really think about how you get access to your Kubernetes control plane?
+Whatever mechanism you use to provision your cluster, you get a `KUBECONFIG` and usually just go on your merry way to overcomplicating your infrastructure.

+However, if you stop and examine the server in your `KUBECONFIG`, you might question, where _is_ that server.

+You can check the health of your cluster by doing the following:

 ```bash
 curl -k $(kubectl config view --output jsonpath='{.clusters[*].cluster.server}')/healthz
 ```

-Assuming everything is working as expected, it should return `ok`.
+Assuming everything is working as expected (and if it isn't, you should probably stop reading and go figure out what), it should return `ok`.

-The real question though, is did you have to do anything _before_ running that command?
-Did you have to set up a VPN?
-Did you have to SSH into a bastion host?
-Did you have to do anything _other_ than just run the command?

-If not, it's because your Kubernetes API servers are accessible on the public internet.
+Has it ever come to your attention that this _just works_ from a networking persepctive?
+More than likely you didn't have to a connect to a VPN, or  SSH into a bastion/jump host host?

 How did I know that?
-Almost everyone is.
+Well, because the vast majority of Kubernetes clusters are just hanging out on the public internet, without a care in the world.

-If you search [shodan.io for Kubernetes clusters](https://www.shodan.io/search?query=kubernetes) you'll see there's almost 1.4 million clusters just like yours.
+If you search [shodan.io for Kubernetes clusters](https://www.shodan.io/search?query=kubernetes) you'll see there's almost 1.4 million clusters, readily accessible and open to the scary, scary world.

 For reasons I can't quite understand, we've sort of collectively decided that it's okay to put our Kubernetes control planes on the public internet.
 At the very least, we've sort of decided it's okay to give them a public IP address - sure you might add some security groups of firewall rules from specific IP addresses, but the control plane is still accessible from the internet.